TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-ml507/README.txt

   on the 'south' push-button.

-* The JTAG DSU interface is enabled and works well with GRMON and Xilinx parallel and USB cabels
+* The JTAG DSU interface is enabled and works well with GRMON and Xilinx parallel and USB cables

 * The GRETH core is enabled and runs without problems at 100 Mbit.
   Using 1 Gbit is also possible with the commercial grlib version.